 The number of people with disabilities, as well as, the barriers to living an independent and healthy lifestyle continues to grow due to the increasing baby boomer population, medical advances and lack of funding for entitlement programs.

 Programs and Services:

-We work to achieve positive change in the community, state or nation for today and tomorrow through four core services:
+We work to achieve positive change in the community, state or nation for today and tomorrow through five core services:

 Systems and Individual Advocacy

 Additional programs available to people with disabilities include the following, many of which are free of charge:

 – Education & Outreach